 About the Partnership

-The Human Cancer Model Initiative (HCMI) is an international effort to develop the next-generation of cancer cell models that better represent the hallmarks and diversity of human cancer.
-Our laboratory is taking a leadership role in this initiative in collaboration with the Cancer Research UK, the U.S. National Cancer Institute, and the foundation Hubrecht Organoid Technology.
+The Human Cancer Models Initiative (HCMI) is an international effort to develop the next-generation of cancer cell models that better represent the hallmarks and diversity of human cancer.
+The Sanger Institute is a founding member of this initiative in collaboration with the Cancer Research UK, the U.S. National Cancer Institute, and the foundation Hubrecht Organoid Technology.
 At the Sanger Institute, we will derive and genetically characterise hundreds of new organoid models and make them available to researchers as a transformative resource for the community.

 Approximately 1,000 human cancer cell lines are available to scientists worldwide and these are a useful resource for cancer research and drug development.
 Over the past decade the Sanger Insitute has played a central role in the genetic analysis of a large number of human cancer cell lines through the Cell Model Passports Database and COSMIC cell line project.
 These cell lines have been used extensively for modelling drug response as part of the Genomics of Drug Sensitivity in Cancer project to identify molecular alterations in cancer which impact on drug sensitivity as well as identifying new drug targets via whole-genome CRISPR knock-out screens https://score.depmap.sanger.ac.uk/.
 This information can be used to understand the variation observed in patient responses to treatment and to help guide the development of new more effective and less toxic cancer therapies for the future.

-As we enter the era of precision medicine, treating molecularly defined patients, poor representation of some cancer types, insufficient numbers to capture the genetic diversity of cancer, lack of clinical outcome data and lack of comparison to normal reference sample limit the use of the current set of cell lines.
+As we enter the era of precision medicine, treating molecularly defined patient cohorts, poor representation of some cancer types, insufficient numbers to capture the genetic diversity of cancer, lack of clinical outcome data and lack of comparison to normal reference sample limit the use of the current set of cell lines.
 Novel cell culturing methods such as organoid derivation have revolutionised our ability to derive cell line models from both healthy and diseased tissue, and have the potential to overcome these limitations.

 The Contribution of the Sanger Institute and CRUK to the HCMI